pablichjenkov/macao-marketplace/README.md

 The video bellow can be explained in 3 steps:
 <BR/>
 1. The json metadata is initiated with a Drawer as root navigation model.
 You can see how the App fetches the presentational metadata from the server and sets a Drawer as the root navigation component.
-2. Then the json metadata is modified in the server to have a BottomNavigationDrawer as root navigation component.
-Soon as the App fetches the new metadata, you can see how a BottomNavigationDrawer appears in the App as root component .
+2. Then the json metadata is modified in the server to have a BottomNavigation as root navigation component.
+Soon as the App fetches the new metadata, you can see how a BottomNavigation appears in the App as root component .
 3. Then the server switches back to Drawer and when the App loads the new json file, again a Drawer is seen in the App.

 <table border="0">